| This page forms part of UK Editing Best Practice. Editors are encouraged to follow these guidelines. |

 Gatso Speed Cameras

-Gatso speed cameras are the most common type in the UK and are rear facing; when triggered, they will flash.
-They may be mounted on their post (which may be reversible) or on an overhead gantry (these are being phased out in favour of HADECS3 side mounted cameras).
+Gatso speed cameras are the most common type in the UK and are rear-facing; when triggered, they flash.
+They may be mounted on their post (which may be reversible) or on an overhead gantry (these are being phased out in favour of HADECS3 side-mounted cameras).

-These cameras use radar to measure the speed of a vehicle and typically a series of road markings are placed on the road in front of the camera, often on both lanes to catch drivers overtaking or driving on the wrong side of the road.
+These cameras use radar to measure a vehicle’s speed, and typically a series of road markings is placed in front of the camera, often on both lanes, to catch drivers overtaking or driving on the wrong side of the road.
 These markings may also be behind the camera.
 This is a good indication of a reversible camera.

-Where aerial photography is of good enough quality, it is possible to see the road markings aiding the placement of the camera.
+When aerial photography is of sufficient quality, it is possible to see the road markings, which aid the placement of the camera.

 Front of Gatso camera